chrisgrieser/obsidian-quadro/README.md

 Being an Obsidian plugin, the Qualitative Data Analysis is embedded in the extensive functionality and plugin ecosystem of Obsidian:
-- The data analysis can employ the full feature-set of Obsidian, which already focuses on linked files.
+- The data analysis can employ the feature-set of Obsidian, which already has a strong focus on linked files.
 For instance, the [Graph View](https://help.obsidian.md/Plugins/Graph+view) can be used to create a visual network of codes, and [Outgoing Links](https://help.obsidian.md/Plugins/Outgoing+links) provides an overview